The Best Dog Wheelchair Australia - The Ultimate Mobility Wheels

 Verified Review - 12/04/2021

-"If your dog has a slipped disc and still feel some sensation.
-Do not use it.
-If your dog is out of pain, and isn’t completely healed, do not use it.
-On the happy notes, works amazing, a little weird to understand how to put on your dog but it gets easier.
-It’s Adjustable in length and height.
+"If your dog has a slipped disc and still feel some sensation, try to wait until they're fully healed.
+On a happy note, works amazing.
+A little weird to understand how to put on your dog but it gets easier.
+It’s adjustable in length and height.
 It looks cool on your pup.
 Most people think it’s super adorable.
 Most of all, your dog will be happy to be mobile again.
 I would totally recommend this!"

 LOVEPET make some great dog products and this rear-support wheelchair is no different!

 We love the bright red trims and extra cushioning around the shoulders, chest and belly.
 It may seem like a small detail but these padded areas make it far more comfortable for your dog to wear on long walks.
 It also reduces the chances of small nylon straps chafing.
 The wider pads disperse the pressure evenly across your dog’s chest for more ease as they pull themselves forward with their front legs.

 This is a hind leg support scooter so your dog will need strength in their front legs to move freely.

 The frame is made of a lightweight but super durable aluminum alloy.
 It is fully adjustable for your dog’s needs too.